 A comparative study of the functional adaptations, which caused structural changes in different chordate animals with special emphasis on the human anatomy.
+Pre-requisite: BIOL 203.

 BIOL 224 COMPARATIVE VERTEBRATE ANATOMY LABORATORY

 A practical comparison of the anatomy of different vertebrates ranging from simplest forms to the most complex especially human.